 It really depends if the floral arrangements are for the funeral service or as a sympathy gift for the family of the deceased.
 Sympathy flowers should be delivered to the residential address of the family within a 2-3 week window of the passing, together with a personalised card or note of sympathy.
 For delivery to the funeral director, you will require the name and address of the funeral director, the name of the deceased and time of the funeral.
 Ask the funeral director if there are any specific delivery protocols that need to be followed to avoid your floral arrangements going missing or accidentally being used for someone else’s funeral!
 The same requirements apply for the delivery of funeral flowers to a church or crematorium.

-What type of sympathy messages should go with Funeral Flowers?
+What type of sympathy messages should go with funeral flowers?

 All deliveries of funeral flowers should have a card with a simple sympathy message.
 At a minimum, a simple message containing the sender’s name to communicate whom the flowers came from.
 Finding the right tributes and words to say is not always easy.
-If you are struggling for the right words then use this sympathy message helper.

 Can I bring funeral flowers from the deceased’s garden to personalize the casket flowers?

 It is absolutely ok to include flowers as part of the casket flowers, particularly if the deceased was a keen gardener.
-Keep in mind however, that the preparation of an entire casket sheath is a big undertaking that requires the specialist skills of a florist and their implements and materials to construct.
+Keep in mind, however, that the preparation of an entire casket sheath is a big undertaking that requires the specialist skills of a florist and their implements and materials to construct.
 Therefore, it is best to personalise the casket sheath by providing flowers from the garden to the florist who will use their professional craftsmanship to create that personal touch.
 Or you can simply bring them along on the day to add to the casket flowers.
 Adding a personal touch is always encouraged and can extend to a personal item like a hat or even fruit and vegetables from the garden – it all depends on the personality and interests of the deceased.

 It’s unlikely that organising Funeral Flowers is a core skill, so hopefully, this guide helps cut-through any first-time ordering funeral flowers confusion.
 Remember your florist and funeral director are there to help you in your time of need.
 Together with this guide, you will be able to use flowers to personalise the funeral for a special goodbye and time of grieving for family and friends.